NREL/HPC/docs/Documentation/eagle_to_kestrel_transition.md

 Submitting a job on Kestrel works much the same as submitting a job on Eagle.
 Both systems use the Slurm scheduler.
 If the application you wish to run can be found under our [Applications tab](/Documentation/Applications/), then there may be example Kestrel submit scripts on the application page.
 Otherwise, our [VASP documentation page](/Documentation/Applications/vasp/#vasp-on-kestrel) contains a variety of sample submit scripts that you can modify to fit your own purposes.

+For information on the Kestrel hardware configuration, see our [Kestrel system configuration](https://www.nrel.gov/hpc/kestrel-system-configuration.html) page.

 ### Shared Partition

-Note that each Kestrel CPU node contains 104 CPU cores (and 256 GB memory).
+Note that each Kestrel standard CPU node contains 104 CPU cores (and 256 GB memory).
 Some applications or application use-cases may not scale well to this many CPU cores.
 In these cases, it is recommended to submit your jobs to the shared partition.
 A job submitted to the shared partition  will be charged AUs proportionate to whichever resource you require more of, between CPUs and memory.

 The following is an example shared-partition submit script using VASP: